Improved Integrality Gap in Max-Min Allocation: or Topology at the North Pole: Topological tools and the proof strategy

-\begin{proof} By Meshulam's Theorem in any graph $G$ every edge is either deletable or explodable.
-Hence (i) follows.
-Part (ii) follows since during performing the DE-sequence $\sigma$ the deletion of a deletable edge does not increase the value of $\eta$ and the explosion of an explodable edge decreases the value of $\eta$ by at least $1$.
-For (iii), by (ii) and by Fact~\ref{fact:eta}(2) we have $\eta (G_{start}) \geq \eta (G) = \infty $. \end{proof}
+\end{itemize} \end{obs} \begin{proof} Part (i) follows since during performing the DE-sequence $\sigma$ the deletion of a deletable edge does not increase the value of $\eta$ and the explosion of an explodable edge decreases the value of $\eta$ by at least $1$.
+For (ii), by (i) and by Fact~\ref{fact:eta}(2) we have $\eta (G_{start}) \geq \eta (G) = \infty $.
+For (iii) let us consider all edges of $G$ incident to $w$, in some order.
+If we can delete all of them following the order, then $w$ becomes isolated.
+Otherwise after some (possibly $0$) number of deletions, the next incident edge in the order is not deletable.
+By Meshulam's theorem this edge is explodable. \end{proof} In Appendix~\ref{sec:example} we give a small concrete example demonstrating how to use DE-sequences to obtain a lower bound on $\eta$.